Emmanuel-Mafabi-Israel/python-running-reading-python-errors/Readme.md

-# Greeting App - Israel Mafabi Emmanuel
+# Python App - Israel Mafabi Emmanuel

 This is a simple Python application that simulates the basic types of errors encountered.